+SHARED SPOOL MODS

+Installation Documentation 1

+For Jes2 1.9 & 1.10 & 1.11 & 1.12 1

+Installation Instructions 1

+Table of Contents 2

 General Information and Overview 4

 What are the SHARED SPOOL MODS, and what can they do for you?
 4

 Interaction with WLM Resources and Scheduling Environments 8

-Compatibility and Support of the SHARED SPOOL MODS 8
+Compatibility and Support of the SHARED SPOOL MODS 9

 History of the SHARED SPOOL MODS, at least as I know it.
 9

-JOB Level Method of Invoking the SHARED SPOOL MODS features 10
+JOB Level Method of Invoking the SHARED SPOOL MODS features .
+11

-SYSTEM Level SHARED SPOOL MODS features 10
+SYSTEM Level SHARED SPOOL MODS features .
+11

-The JES2 \$DJ command 11
+The JES2 \$DJ command .
+12

-\$HASP943 messages 12
+\$HASP943 messages .
+13

-New JES2 Commands for the Shared Spool Mods 12
+New JES2 Commands for the Shared Spool Mods 13

 Additional Information

-Installation Procedures 14
+Installation Procedures - SMP method

-Step 0 - Always take a backup before you start 14
+Step 0 - Always take a backup before you start

 Step 1 - Apply the Shared Spool Usermods

 Step 2 - Update the JES2 parms

-The format of the SSM statement 16
+The format of the SSM statement

-SSM Statement Options 17
+SSM Statement Options

 SMFNUM=0

-SMFOPT= 17
+SMFOPT=

-BEAFTER={ PREMOD DELAY } 17
+BEAFTER={ PREMOD DELAY }

-BATIME=### 17
+BATIME=###

-UIDMASK=8 characters each is either an '' or a 'U' 17
+UIDMASK=8 characters each is either an '' or a 'U'

-JBNMAX=#### 18
+JBNMAX=####

-JBNMASK=a mask of 8 characters each either an '' or a 'U' 18
+JBNMASK=a mask of 8 characters each either an '' or a 'U'

-ALLOWS={ ON OFF } 19
+ALLOWS={ ON OFF }

-CLASSOPT={ ON OFF } 19
+CLASSOPT={ ON OFF }

-CLASSLIM(class specification)=### 19
+CLASSLIM(class specification)=###

-Make Updated Modules available to the JES2 address space 20
+STEP 3 - Make Updated Modules available to the JES2 address space, and process t

+Shared Spool Mods parameter statements.

-Perform any final testing - the JES2 mods are now installed!
-20
+STEP 4 - Perform any final testing.

+STEP 5 - Post install procedures

-Let me know where you are - for updates new releases and a coffee mug!
-20
+Let me know where you are - for updates, new releases and a FREE - "I Installed the

+Shared Spool Mods" coffee mug! .
+22

+Installation Procedures - non-SMP method

+Step 1 - Allocate libraries to receive installation files. .
+24

+Step 2 - Add the SSM load library to linklist and APF authorize it

+Step 3 - Populate the libraries using IEBCOPY

+Step 4 - Assemble and Bind the new load modules into SSM.LOADLIB

-How the exits work, and what each does -
+How the exits work, and what each one does -

-Module STJTABS, plus macro definitions 21
+Module STJTABS, plus macro definitions

-Module STSCX50A, JES2 end of input user exit 21
+Module STSCX50A, JES2 end of input user exit

-Module STSCX04A and STSCX54A, exit04A and exit54a 21
+Module STSCX04A and STSCX54A, exit04A and exit54a

-Module STSCX54B, exit 54B 22
+Module STSCX54B, exit 54B

-Module STSCX06A, exit 06 22
+Module STSCX06A, exit 06

-Module STSC2050 22
+Module STSC2050

-Module STSCX20A, exit 20 22
+Module STSCX20A, exit 20

 Module STSCX49A, exit 49

-Modules STSCX19A, STSCX24A, and STSSMTBS .
-23 SMF RECORD LAYOUTS .
-24 A few final notes for /BEFORE and /AFTER .
-28
+Modules STSCX19A, STSCX24A, and STSSMTBS

+SMF RECORD LAYOUTS

+A few final notes for /BEFORE and /AFTER

+If you need formal support for the Shared Spool Mods